 Focus on the optimal Board size and composition

-The Board of Directors in office until the approval of the financial statements at 30 June 2020 has 15 members, five of whom are women and two of whom were elected from minority lists.
+The Board of Directors in office until the approval of the financial statements at 30 June 2023 has 15 members, six of whom are women and two of whom were elected from minority lists.

-Over half of the Directors meet the more stringent independence requirements under article 19 of the Articles of Association and more than 70% meet the independence requirements of article 148 of the Italian Consolidated Finance Act (“TUF”).
+60% of the Directors meet the more stringent independence requirements under article 19 of the Articles of Association.

 - international professional experience;

 - a balance of experience in terms of age and seniority;

 - continuity, with the re-appointment of nine Directors (which also allowed them to continue working on the transformation initiatives they had commenced);

 - in addition to the long-serving CEO, who has been in office since 2008.